jhonatancamasca/sentiment_analysis/README.md

 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)

 ## Tests

-We've added some basic tests to `AnyoneAI - Sprint Project 05.ipynb` that you must be able to run without errors in order to approve the project.
-If you encounter some issues in the path, make sure to be following these requirements in your code:

-- Every time you need to run a tokenizer on your sentences, use `nltk.tokenize.toktok.ToktokTokenizer`.
-- When removing stopwords, always use `nltk.corpus.stopwords.words('english')`.
-- For Stemming, use `nltk.porter.PorterStemmer`.
-- For Lematizer, use `Spacy` pre-trained model `en_core_web_sm`.

-We provide unit tests along with the project that you can run and check from your side the code meets the minimum requirements of correctness needed to approve.
+Some unit tests were provided with the project that you can run and check from your side the code meets the minimum requirements of correctness needed to approve.
 To run just execute:

 ```console
 $ pytest tests/